basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 Nehemiah: the final phase of the Restoration, led by Nehemiah who oversees the rebuilding of the walls and fortifications around Jerusalem.

 ## Post-Exile Prophets
 There are three prophets to Judah after the Restoration: Haggai, Zechariah, and Malachi.
 We read Zechariah earlier in the study, so we won't repeat the reading here.
-Here, we also include Obadiah, even though his message was against the neighboring kingdom of Edom—distant relatives of Israelites, who were descended not of Jacob's line, but that of his twin brother Esau.
+Here, we also include Obadiah, even though his message was against the neighboring kingdom of Edom——distant relatives of Israelites, who were descended not of Jacob's line, but that of his twin brother Esau.
 The two groups had always been at war, just as Jacob and Esau were.

 Obadiah
 Haggai